-Priority sector loans to the following borrowers will be considered under Weaker Sections category:-
+Priority sector loans to the following borrowers will be considered under Weaker Sections category: -

-No. Category (i) Small and Marginal Farmers (ii) Artisans, village and cottage industries where individual credit limits do not exceed ₹1 lakh (iii) Beneficiaries under Government Sponsored Schemes such as National Rural Livelihood Mission (NRLM), National Urban Livelihood Mission (NULM) and Self Employment Scheme for Rehabilitation of Manual Scavengers (SRMS) (iv) Scheduled Castes and Scheduled Tribes (v) Beneficiaries of Differential Rate of Interest (DRI) scheme (vi) Self Help Groups (vii) Distressed farmers indebted to non-institutional lenders (viii) Distressed persons other than farmers, with loan amount not exceeding ₹1 lakh per borrower to prepay their debt to non-institutional lenders (ix) Individual women beneficiaries up to ₹1 lakh per borrower (x) Persons with disabilities (xi) Overdraft limit to PMJDY account holder upto ₹10,000/- with age limit of 18-65 years. (xii) Minority communities as may be notified by Government of India from time to time.
+- i.
+Small and marginal farmers - ii.
+Artisans, village and cottage industries where individual credit limits do not exceed ₹1 lakh - iii.
+Beneficiaries under Government Sponsored Schemes such as National Rural Livelihood Mission (NRLM), National Urban Livelihood Mission (NULM) and Self Employment Scheme for Rehabilitation of Manual Scavengers (SRMS) - iv.
+Scheduled Castes and Scheduled Tribes - v.
+Beneficiaries of Differential Rate of Interest (DRI) scheme - vi.
+Self Help Groups - vii.
+Distressed farmers indebted to non-institutional lenders - viii.
+Distressed persons other than farmers, with loan amount not exceeding ₹1 lakh per borrower to prepay their debt to non-institutional lenders - ix.
+Individual women beneficiaries up to ₹1 lakh per borrower - x.
+Persons with disabilities - xi.
+Overdraft limit to PMJDY account holder up to ₹10,000/- with age limit of 18-65 years. - xii.
+Minority communities as may be notified by Government of India from time to time.